guotong1988/guotong1988.github.io/research/_posts/2023-12-01-autonomous-learning.md

 ![table1](/assets/png/auto-learn/table1.png)

+This module has these functions:

+1) Recognize the intention that human are teaching.

+2) Not knowledgable, but know what is the knowledge.

+3) Preparing the knowledge to the dataset format.

+4) Determining when to call the data management module.

 #### 2.3 Data Management Module

 This module receives requests from the LLMs and then updates the LLMs' training datasets.

 ![table2](/assets/png/auto-learn/table2.png)

+This module has these functions:

+1)

+2)

 ## 4. Discussion